jnozzi/cocoadev.com/markdown/NSToolbarTutorial.md

-This is a set of source code that concentrates on General/NSToolbar, and General/NSToolbarItem
+This is a set of source code that concentrates on NSToolbar, and NSToolbarItem

-As people have been requesting it, here is some stripped source of a complete General/NSToolbar implementation from one of my apps.
+As people have been requesting it, here is some stripped source of a complete NSToolbar implementation from one of my apps.
 It works, it just may not be the best method to do it.
-It's my interpretation of the documentation basically, and yes, I use awakeFromNib usually (although I would recommend creating the toolbar when the window has finished loading). -- General/MatPeterson
+It's my interpretation of the documentation basically, and yes, I use awakeFromNib usually (although I would recommend creating the toolbar when the window has finished loading). -- MatPeterson

-@interface General/ToolbarClass : General/NSObject
+@interface ToolbarClass : NSObject
 {
-    General/IBOutlet id window; // Window to link toolbar to General/NSToolbarItem *import; // Item that we are adding }
+    IBOutlet id window; // Window to link toolbar to NSToolbarItem *import; // Item that we are adding }
 - (void)setupToolbar;
 @end

-@implementation General/ToolbarClass
+@implementation ToolbarClass

 - (void)awakeFromNib
 {
     // Item created
-    import = General/[[NSToolbarItem alloc] initWithItemIdentifier:@"Import"];
+    import = [[NSToolbarItem alloc] initWithItemIdentifier:@"Import"];
-    [import setLabel:General/NSLocalizedString(@"Import", nil)];
+    [import setLabel:NSLocalizedString(@"Import", nil)];
     [import setToolTip:@"Import just the selected songs based on the preferences that you have set"];
     [import setPaletteLabel:[import label]];
-    [import setImage:General/[NSImage imageNamed:@"import"]];
+    [import setImage:[NSImage imageNamed:@"import"]];
     [import setTarget:self];
     [import setAction:@selector(import:)];

     [self setupToolbar];
 }

-- (General/NSToolbarItem *)toolbar:(General/NSToolbar *)toolbar
+- (NSToolbarItem *)toolbar:(NSToolbar *)toolbar
-itemForItemIdentifier:(General/NSString *)itemIdentifier
+itemForItemIdentifier:(NSString *)itemIdentifier
 willBeInsertedIntoToolbar:(BOOL)flag
 {
-    General/NSToolbarItem *item = General/[[NSToolbarItem alloc] initWithItemIdentifier:itemIdentifier];
+    NSToolbarItem *item = [[NSToolbarItem alloc] initWithItemIdentifier:itemIdentifier];

     if ([itemIdentifier isEqualToString:@"Import"])
     {